Fujifilm X70 vs Nikon D5600

 - More modern: Was introduced somewhat (9 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the D5600 emerges as the winner of the match-up (9 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D5600 comes out slightly ahead of the X70 (9 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X70 and the Nikon D5600 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.